 Sebastian Jung

 I'm a researcher and PhD student at the German Aerospace Center (DLR) in Munich under the supervision of Rudolph Triebel.
-I am interested in object-centric computer vision, geometry understanding, few-shot understanding and everything in between.
-My focus is on object centric perception, motivated by its usability in robotics and augmented reality.
+I am interested in object-centric computer vision, geometric understanding and few-shot/zero-shot learning.
+My focus is motivated by its applications in robotics and augmented reality.

-Email / CV / Bio / Scholar / Twitter / Github
+Email / Scholar / LinkedIn / X / Github

 profile photo